pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

 }
 ```

-### Check the data synchronization task status
+### Check the data replication task status

-You can use the `query-status` task management command to check the status of the data synchronization task.
+You can use the `query-status` task management command to check the status of the data replication task.
 For details about the query result and subtask status, see [Query Status](/dev/reference/tools/data-migration/query-status.md).

 ```bash
 » help query-status